Frequently asked questions ......

 Why do you sometimes have low stocks in the winter months?
 Hens lay less when it is cold and wet and dark.
 They're happiest when it is hot and sunny - aren't we all?!
 In the winter we keep lights on in their housing unit to extend daylight by a few hours and then the lights dim.
 In the dark winter mornings the lights slowly come on again to extend the day a little.
 We hope to be able to carry on with supplies throughout the winter but if weather conditions are very wet or cold then the hens can go on strike!

 Are your eggs organic?
 No, we have some reservations about using organic feed as it often involves a lot more food miles and so is generally not so environmentally friendly as you might imagine.
+It would also significantly increase the price of my eggs.
 However, we are very careful about not using chemicals on the pastures where the hens graze and we try to treat any problems that might arise with the hens as naturally as possible.